AmirulAzizi2225/AI4EO-Final-Project/README.md

 ---
 ## Prerequisites

-The following steps need to be executed to run the code:
+The following steps need to be executed before running the code in the notebook:

 * Mounting Google Drive on Google Colab
   ```sh